Sunday, 5 February 2012

 At Vespers yesterday the antiphons and psalms of Saturday were sung.
 The chapter, antiphon on the Magnificat and collect were proper to Septuagesima Sunday.
-After the collect of the Sunday the Suffrage of the Saints was sung.
+After the collect of the Sunday a commemoration was sung of the preceding Office of St. Andrew Corsini and then of St. Agatha.
+The Suffrage of the Saints was omitted due to the occurring double feasts.
 At Benedicamus Domino, and its response, a double Alleluia was added.
 Alleluia will not be sung again until Holy Saturday.
 At Compline, and all other Offices until the Triduum, after the intonation of Deus in adjutorium etc Alleluia is replaced by Laus tibi Domine Rex aeterne gloriae.
-At Compline the Dominical preces were sung.
+At Compline the Dominical preces were omitted.

 At Lauds the 'second scheme' of psalms is sung: Pss 50, 117, 62, Canticle of the Three Children (Benedictus es) and 148.
 The antiphons at Lauds are proper to the Sunday as are the versicle after the hymn Aeterne, chapter, antiphon at the Benedictus and collect.
-After the collect of the Sunday the Suffrage of the Saints is sung.
+After the collect of the Sunday a commemoration is sung of St. Agatha.
+The Suffrage of the Saints is omitted.

 At all the Hours the antiphons and chapters are proper.
 At Prime the order of psalmody is changed and four psalms are sung, Pss.
 92, 99 (displaced from Lauds) and the usual first two stanzas of Ps.
 118. Quicumque is omitted but the Dominical preces are sung.

 At Mass the Gloria is omitted.
 The ministers wear violet dalmatic and tunicle.
-The second collect is A cunctis, the third collect is chosen by the Dean or Rector.
+The second collect is of St. Agatha.
+There is no third collect.
 A Tract replaces the Alleluia after the Gradual, the Credo is sung and the Preface is of the Blessed Trinity.
 Benedicamus Domino is sung as the dismissal.

 At Vespers the antiphons and psalms are those used on Sundays, the chapter is proper as in the antiphon at the Magnificat.
-After the collect of the Sunday the Suffrage of the Saints is sung.
-At Compline the Dominical preces are sung.
+After the collect of the Sunday commorations are sung of the following Office of St. Titus, of St. Agatha and of St. Dorothea.
+The Suffrage of the Saints is omitted.
+At Compline the Dominical preces are not sung.

-Following the 'liturgical books of 1962' the Suffrage is omitted at both Vespers and at Lauds.
-Mattins is reduced to one nocturn.
+Following the 'liturgical books of 1962' there are no commemorations at either Vespers and the Suffrage has been abolished.
+Mattins is cut down to one nocturn.
+At Lauds there is no commemoration of St. Agatha.
 At Prime the arrangement of psalms is Pss.
-53, 118(i), 118(ii).
+53, 118i, 118ii as on major feasts(!)
 At Mass there is only one collect and Benedicamus Domino is supressed in favour of Ite, missa est.

 Art: Jerome Nadal